wiorz/CSI_1430_Gp_Proj/README.md

 	Note: yes, you'd need to switch back and forth to your branch and master many times if you have lots of small updates.

+5. Push to origin to Master

-5. Don't forget to switch back to your branch!!!
+6. Don't forget to switch back to your branch!!!

 Note: Always select "Bring my changes to ***[your branch]***" when switching branches.
 And ALWAYS commit and update your branch first!